Serial and Parallel Two-Column Probing for Mixed-Integer Programming: Introduction

 Probing plays an important role in MIP presolves with demonstrated impact on solvers, e.g. \cite{achterberg2020presolve}.
 This technique temporarily fixes binary variables to obtain a variety of useful implications such as variable bound strengthening, and aggregations \cite{FirstProbing,Achterberg2005,scip, aggregation,hoffman1993solving,TwoRowColumn,achterberg2007conflict,achterberg2020presolve}.
 The MIP version of probing follows probing for SAT solvers \cite {lynce2003probing}, and has subsequently also found use in extensions such as MINLP \cite{ProbMINLP} and multi-stage integer programming \cite{ProbStochastic, ProbStochastic2}.

 The standard approach to probing involves fixing one binary variable at a time and running e.g. domain propagation \cite[Sec.
 7.2]{achterberg2020presolve} and \cite[Sec.
 10.6]{scip}.
 Probing all binary variables can be potentially time-consuming due to the quadratic runtime complexity associated with the number of nonzero constraint coefficients; thus, solvers typically set a workload-limit and attempt to prioritize variables with a probing order \cite{scip,scip1,scip2,achterberg2020presolve,gleixner2023papilo}.
 In this paper, we propose a new two-column probing approach, involving pairs of variable per iteration.
 As with standard probing, in two-column probing we rely on workload-limits and judicious selection of (pairs of) variables.
 Our approach is a natural generalization of one-column probing that follows a similar philosophy applied to other parts of MIP such as: multiple columns to reduce models \cite{ParallelRowColumn,achterberg2020presolve}; multiple-row reduction \cite{MultipleRow}; matrix sparsification \cite{MatrixSparse1,PresolveInteriorPoint,achterberg2020presolve}; and two-row/column bound strengthening \cite{TwoRowColumn}.
+We highlight that two-variable probing was considered in Atamturk et al. \cite{atamturk2000conflict} (see also \cite{atamturk2000mixed}), deployed in the context of conflict graph construction---pairs of variables used to detect infeasible and also suboptimal assignments.
+In this paper we apply probing in a modern, integrated fashion: not only to detect conflicts but also can be propagated repeatedly for aggregations, bound strengthening and implications.
+Indeed, the clique table from a conflict graph procedure can be used to warmstart our probing orders.